|Birthdate||July 17, 1983|

 **Your email service may not allow our newsletters to come through to you through their spam filtering systems.

 Hometown – Buenos Aires, Argentina

-A devastating puncher with a take no prisoners style in the ring, WBA junior welterweight champion Marcos Maidana has certainly made his mark on the world boxing scene as he approaches his September 15, 2012 showdown with Jesus Soto Karass.
+A devastating puncher with a take no prisoners style in the ring, former WBA junior welterweight champion Marcos Maidana has certainly made his mark on the world boxing scene as he approaches his December 14, 2013 showdown with WBA welterweight titleholder Adrien Broner.

 The Argentine national amateur champion in 2002 and 2003, as well as a quarterfinalist at the 2003 World Championships, Maidana finished off his amateur career after just missing the 2004 Olympics by losing a close decision to eventual US Olympian Rock Allen in the final qualifying tournament.